 Marcos Coronel

-Marcos Coronel is an Urban policy strategist, and Architect graduated from the Central University of Venezuela.
+Marcos Coronel is an architect who graduated from the Central University of Venezuela.
+He is a specialist in Social Habitat and Development at UN-Habitat.

-In 2011 he creates PICO Colectivo and soon built the first project, a requalification of the standardized single-family unit typology as a replacement model, based on the reformulation of pre-established materials, techniques, and protocols.
+In 2011 he built his first project, a requalification of the standard typology of state single-family housing, based on the reformulation of local materials and techniques.

 From this moment on, he manages to develop several infrastructures and social facilities in popular settlements in Venezuela and the world.